fboes/aerofly-missions/docs/carls_homecoming/11_wave_good-bye.md

 # 11: Wave good-bye

-For a last time you take Carl`s Pitts and Carl up to the skies, and fly around Åland before finally finishing oyur tour.
+For a last time you take Carl`s Pitts and Carl up to the skies, and fly around Åland before finally finishing your tour.

 ## Carl's letter